mfisher87/vcombo-sysex-translator/README.md

 ## V-Combo SysEx Translator

 Frustrated that your brand new keyboard doesn't work as a MIDI controller the way you'd expect it to?
-Use this plugin to translate MIDI SysEx messages output by Roland V-Combo keyboards to MIDI CC messages that are usable for controlling other plugins.
+Use this plugin to translate MIDI SysEx messages output by Roland V-Combo keyboard drawbars and knobs to MIDI CC messages that are usable for controlling other plugins.

 Tested on VR-730, but should work on VR-09 or VR-09B.
 If you've tested this plugin with any other devices and have found it works, please open a pull request to update the compatibility list.